openrs2/openrs2/CONTRIBUTING.md

 The full text of the DCO is available in the `DCO` file.

-OpenRS2 does not distribute any of Jagex's intellectual property, and care should be taken to avoid inadvertently including any in contributions.
+OpenRS2 does not distribute any of Jagex's intellectual property in this repository, and care should be taken to avoid inadvertently including any in contributions.

 ## Versioning